-Today's First Reading from the Book of Amos is the last of three woes that the Lord God promised to inflict upon Judah and Israel because of their evil deeds.
+Today's message from the first and last readings is that the rich were self-centered, enjoying a life of luxury and insensitivity while the poor suffered around them.
+The First Reading from the Book of Amos is the last of three afflictions that the Lord God promised to inflict upon Judah and Israel because of their evil deeds.
 These nations had rulers who were idle, insensitive to the need of the poor and lived in luxury.
 Accordingly, God said that they would be taken into exile.

 History tells us that the rulers slept on extravagant beds that were inlaid with ivory panels.
-They ate the costliest food, including calves that had been raised on milk alone, this making the meat very tender.
+They ate the most costly food.
 During meals, they listened to idle songs to the sound of the harp.
 In this environment of indolence (avoiding work), never mind drinking wine out of cup, they drank it out of bowls.
 Over and above all this, they anointed themselves with the finest oils.
-While enjoying themselves they were totally insensitive to the needs of the poor and common men around them.
-The punishment that they had to face was exile.

-The Gospel Reading has a similarity.
-Again we heard of luxury and insensitivity.
+The Gospel Reading gives a similar message.
+The parable of the rich man and Lazarus.
+The parable speaks of luxury and insensitivity.
 The rich man lived like a king and was totally insensitive to the needs of Lazarus.
-While the rich man may have been blessed with great luxury, he was only successful for a time.
-When he died, he could not take his luxury with him in the afterlife.
+The rich man was blessed with luxury.
+But, when he died, he could not take his luxury with him in the afterlife.
 None of his luxury could defend him against the judgment that awaited him.
-The rich man asked Abraham to send Lazarus to his father's house to warn his five brothers of the plight that awaited them if they continued to live as the rich man did.
-Abraham answered that his brothers had Moses and the prophets.
-In other words, they had the laws and the words of the prophets.
+In fact, his luxury condemned him.